Low Back Program of Care Overview

 To participate in delivering WSIB’s Programs of Care, health care providers must complete Instructions for Delivering Programs of Care (POC)(PDF) form.

-NEW Kinesiologists interested in delivering the LB POC must email WSIB at: firstname.lastname@example.org to receive a copy of a LB POC Overview presentation.
+NEW Kinesiologists interested in delivering the LB POC must email WSIB at: firstname.lastname@example.org to receive a copy of a Low Back Program of Care Overview presentation.
 The health care provider (i.e. Kinesiologists) must view this presentation and complete and submit the Instructions for Delivering Programs of Care (POC) (PDF) form to complete WSIB’s requirements to deliver the LB POC.

 Programs of care provider directory